-Service Learning Requirements
+Service-Learning Requirements

 Service learning is experimental learning that is largely self-directed by students' own interests related to food and nutrition and professional skill development and experience needs.
-Some N&D courses integrate service learning assignments into the assessments designed to achieve course learning outcomes.
-However, many of the hours students complete in service learning are self-directed.
+Some N&D courses integrate service-learning assignments into the assessments designed to achieve course learning outcomes.
+However, many of the hour's students complete in service learning are self-directed.
 Faculty advisors can assist students by offering options for locations or organizations to complete these experiences and identifying learning outcomes students want to achieve through their 20 hours of work by the completion of 4 credit hours of N&D 497 or the final semester in which they plan to graduate.
 Students may begin to track the 20 hours of service learning as soon as they begin in the HN program.
-You can find contact information for your assigned advisor in Campus Connection or contact the Department of Nutrition & Dietetics (und.nutritiondietetics@UND.edu or 701-777-2539) for advisor information.
-Detailed information about the N&D Service Learning program is available on the UND webpage for you to review: https://cnpd.und.edu/nutrition-dietetics/service-learning.html.
+You can find contact information for your assigned advisor in Campus Connection or contact the Department of Nutrition & Dietetics (701-777-2539)

+for advisor information.
+Detailed information about the N&D Service Learning program is available on the UND webpage for you to review.